IntelLabs/networkgym/docs/environments/mx_traffic_management/mx_traffic_splitting.md

 ## Description

 The Multi-Access (MX) Traffic Splitting environment represents a traffic management problem where multiple users are randomly distributed on a 2D plane, with each user connecting to a Cellular base station and the closest Wi-Fi access point.
-The handover between Wi-Fi access point is disabled.
+The received signal-based handover between Wi-Fi access points can be enabled or disabled.
  The goal of traffic management is to strategically split traffic over both links, aiming to achieve high throughput and low latency.

 ## Prerequisite